insinfo/galileo/packages/gitbook/orm/relations.md

 could be registered to multiple classes, and each class could have multiple students taking it.

 This is typically handled by creating a third table, which joins the two together.
-In the Angel ORM, this is relatively straightforward:
+In the Galileo ORM, this is relatively straightforward:

 ```dart
 @orm